Ship of Theseus (film): Critical response

 The film received generally positive reviews upon release.
 Some reviewers named it "one of the most significant films to have ever come out of India".

-Review aggregator website Rotten Tomatoes reports that the film holds a rare 100% approval rating, based on 14 reviews, with a weighted average of 7.72/10.
+Review aggregator website Rotten Tomatoes reports that the film holds a 95% approval rating, based on 20 reviews, with a weighted average of 7.9/10.

 Members of the Critics' Circle, UK were invited to select and introduce a screening of "the film that changed their life," to celebrate the 100th anniversary of the organisation.
 The list of 15 films included The 400 Blows, Annie Hall, Raging Bull, The Battle of Algiers and Hamlet.
-The president of the British Federation of Film Societies, Derek Malcolm chose Ship of Theseus.
+The president of the British Federation of Film Societies, Derek Malcolm, chose Ship of Theseus.

-Screen International commended the film as being, "Cerebral, visually stunning and completely different to anything we’ve seen before from independent Indian cinema… [a film] aiming at art and importance rather than mere profit."
+Screen International commended the film as being "Cerebral, visually stunning and completely different to anything we’ve seen before from independent Indian cinema… [a film] aiming at art and importance rather than mere profit."
 Variety wrote, "Indie Indian cinema has finally come of age on the international fest scene, and no film better demonstrates this than Ship of Theseus."

-The Canadian film critic, Marc Saint Cyr, after viewing the film at the Rotterdam film festival, in his Senses of Cinema review said, "unquestionably describes [the film] as [a] true revelation".
+The Canadian film critic Marc Saint Cyr, after viewing the film at the Rotterdam Film Festival, in his Senses of Cinema review said: "unquestionably describes [the film] as [a] true revelation".
 He also noted the dialogue to be, "consistently gripping, strikingly intelligent, and occasionally laced with surprising humour".

 The Globe and Mail called it "an intellectual, contemplative film", and also pointed out "its occasional tendency to take its abstract ideas on the nature of self-identity and wrap them into neat plot twists can mildly disappoint.
 A small criticism though."

 Indian film critic Rajeev Masand in his review wrote, "Languidly paced and lushly filmed, Ship of Theseus is just as rich cinematically, and benefits from terrific performances by each of the protagonists, particularly Kabi whose physical transformation as the ailing monk is a sight to behold."

 Shubha Shetty-Saha in her five-star review for Mid-Day observed, "Once in a while comes a film like this one, which along with shaking your core, also manages to make you grateful for being a humble part of the audience.
 'Ship of Theseus' is one such rare film."

 An NDTV review opined that, "Ship of Theseus is an extraordinary achievement.
 To miss it would be tantamount to missing one of the finest Indian films of recent times."